 My two nights were spent at the Best Western Flanders Lodge on the edge of the town and around 2km from the town centre of Ypres.
 The rooms were of a fairly standard layout with en-suite bath with shower above.
 Other hotels used for the group were the Albion, Novotel and Ariane, all located close to the centre of town and are popular with Battlefields group tours.

-The In Flanders Fields museum displays many original artifacts from the various battles in and around the Ypres area.
+The In Flanders Fields museum displays many original artefacts from the various battles in and around the Ypres area.
 Much of the information is gained via interactive displays.
 It is located in the town centre Cloth Hall, close to the tourist information office and also has a café.

 At 8pm every night the last post is played by members of the local fire service under the Menin Gate.
 The Menin Gate Memorial to the Missing is dedicated to the British and Commonwealth soldiers who were killed in the Ypres Salient of World War I and whose graves are unknown.
 The ceremony is poignant and sobering.